FoISA - How to request information

 - The University may refuse vexatious requests for information, under section 14 of FOISA.

-- The University may redact or withhold personal data relating to living individuals, under the terms of the Data Protection Act 1998.
+- The University may redact or withhold personal data relating to living individuals, under the terms of the General Data Protection Regulation (GDPR).

 - The University may redact or withhold information that is covered by other relevant exemptions of FOISA.